thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

 ### Setting the active profile with the **use** command

-One is that you can switch the active profile using this command...
+One way is by setting the active profile using the **--use** flag as follows...

 <pre>
 bee use home